 - Here is the 2022 State Summer Games Fact Sheet!

 Oct.
 7-9, 2022 (Jefferson City)

-- Estimated 1,000 athletes, coaches and Unified partners
+- More than 1,000 athletes, coaches, volunteers and Unified partners participated.

 - Locations: Binder Sports Complex, Blair Oaks High School, Capital City High School, Jefferson City High School, Oak Hills Golf Center and SOMO's Training for Life Campus

-- The Opening Ceremony will be held Friday, Oct.
-7 at 7 p.m. at the Binder Sports Complex
+- The Opening Ceremony was held on Friday, Oct.
+7 at 7 p.m. at Binder Sports Complex.

-- Healthy Athletes will be held Friday, Oct.
+- Healthy Athletes was held on Friday, Oct.
 7 at Blair Oaks High School and Saturday, Oct.
 8 at Binder Sports Complex and the Training for Life Campus.

 - 5 Sports: Bocce (Friday), Golf (Friday), Tennis (Friday), Softball (Friday night and Saturday), Flag Football (Sunday)